matthewconnell/547-milestone1/doc/milestone1-547-example.md

 ![](milestone1-547-example_files/figure-html/bar-chart-1.png)<!-- -->

 The above dodged bar chart shows the occurences of autism in people of different ethnicities who took the survey.
-This plot illustrates an issue with the dataset: there are two levels called 'others' and one called NA
+This plot also illustrates an issue with the dataset: there are two levels called 'others' and one called NA.
+We should definitely combine the two 'others' columns and also decide what to do about the NAs.

+#### Proportional Bar Chart

 ```r